-SERVIR anticipates awarding up to the local currency equivalent of \$250,000 USD through 8-10 awards with each individual grant award in the range of the local currency equivalent of \$25,000 USD - \$30,000 USD.
-However, the final amount will be dependent upon grant activities and final negotiation and may be lower or higher than that range.
-The implementation period of any grant award under this solicitation is expected to be no more than 9 months.
-The estimated start date of grants awarded under this solicitation is December 1, 2017.
+RCMRD/SERVIR E&SA anticipates awarding 12-16 grant awards with each individual grant award in the range of 25,000 USD - 30,000 USD.
+However, the final amount will be dependent upon grant activities and final negotiation and may be lower than that range.
+The implementation period of any grant award under this solicitation is expected to be no more than 14 months.
 The type of grant will be determined during the negotiation process.